Carlos Correa Preview, Player Props: Twins vs. Rays

-The Minnesota Twins, including Carlos Correa (.372 on-base percentage in past 10 games, 60 points above season-long percentage), battle starting pitcher Tyler Glasnow and the Tampa Bay Rays at Target Field, Monday at 7:40 PM ET.
+Carlos Correa -- with a slugging percentage of .513 in his past 10 games, including two home runs -- will be in action for the Minnesota Twins against the Tampa Bay Rays, with Zack Littell on the hill, on September 12 at 7:40 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Mets.
+In his previous game he had a hitless showing (0-for-4) against the Rays.

 Carlos Correa Game Info & Props vs. the Rays